Itsik Pe'er

-Itsik Pe'er is a computational biologist and a Full Professor in the Department of Computer Science at Columbia University.
+Itsik Pe'er (Hebrew: איציק פאר) is a computational biologist and a Full Professor in the Department of Computer Science at Columbia University.

 Research and career

 Pe'er has created computational tools for the analysis of high-throughput DNA sequence data.
 In particular, he has developed an approach to map copy number variation from whole exome sequencing data.
 He has published approaches to quantify hidden relatedness and infer population structure using DNA data.
 He has conducted studies on the genetics of complex traits in Ashkenazi Jews, historically a relatively isolated population enabling identification of genetic risk factors for common disorders in all populations.
 He is generating a comprehensive resource of genetic variants in the population for precision public health.